cmars/layer-lets-encrypt/README.md

 # Caveats

-nginx will be temporarily stopped while Let's Encrypt registers with the "standalone" method.
+The configured `service-name` will be temporarily stopped while Let's Encrypt registers with the "standalone" method.

 This layer is only supported on xenial.
 If deployed on earlier series, this layer does nothing.